erleben/OpenTissue/documentation/using_demo_framework.md

 ## Change the Initial Camera Settings

-Every application will start of with the default camera settings that is used in the OpenTissue::glut::PerspectiveViewApplication base-class.
+Every application will start of with the default camera settings that is used in the OpenTissue::graphics::PerspectiveViewApplication base-class.
 This is not always desirable.
 If one wants to change the default window-size, clipping planes, or fovy then this can be done in the constructor of the ones Application.
 For instance like this

 <pre>
 Application()